A small country church said to be a symbol of religious freedom will begin a yearlong bicentennial celebration with Mass on Sept. 1.

 St. Patrick’s Chapel & Historic 150th Celebration

-2018 marks the 150th anniversary of the establishment of the Diocese of Wilmington.
-Ten churches within the Diocese have been selected to celebrate this anniversary.
+2018 marked the 150th anniversary of the establishment of the Diocese of Wilmington.
+Ten churches within the Diocese had been selected to celebrate this anniversary.
 St. Patrick’s Chapel is one of those selected.
 The other nine churches are Old Bohemia, Warwick; St. Joseph’s, Cordova; St. Peter’s, Queenstown; St. Mary’s, Golden Hill; The Cathedral, Wilmington; St. Peter’s, New Castle; St. Joseph’s on the Brandywine; St. Mary’s, and Sacred Heart, both in Wilmington.
 Most of these churches will be available on the first Saturday of each month starting March 3rd 2018 and ending March 2nd 2019.
-The available churches will be open from 10 a.m. to noon.
-At noon, a Mass will be celebrated.
-Guides will be present to provide background information.
-For every church that someone visits they will get a stamp in their 150th Anniversary Historic Church Pilgrimage “passport”.
-Once a “pilgrim” has completed all ten churches they can send their passport into the chancery where they will receive a certificate of congratulations from the Bishop.
-St. Patrick's' Chapel will be featured on April 7, 2018.
-Our doors will open at 10 AM, Mass at Noon with refreshments to follow.
+The available churches were open from 10 a.m. to noon.
+At noon, a Mass was celebrated.
+Guides were present to provide background information.
+For every church that someone visits they were able to get a stamp in their 150th Anniversary Historic Church Pilgrimage “passport”.
+Once a “pilgrim” has completed all ten churches they can send their passport into the chancery where they received a certificate of congratulations from the Bishop.
+St. Patrick's' Chapel was featured on April 7, 2018.
+Our doors opened at 10 AM, Mass at Noon with refreshments to follow.

-This 150th anniversary celebration will overlap with St. Patrick’s Chapel 200th anniversary bi-centennial which will be initiated on September 1, 2018.
+This 150th anniversary celebration overlapped with St. Patrick’s Chapel 200th anniversary bi-centennial which initiated on September 1, 2018.
 We are proud to be able to participate in the Diocese’s 150th celebration; a participation which, in all likelihood, would not have been possible fifteen years ago without the help and dedication of the many friends of the chapel who were instrumental in restoring this historic site.
-Thank you, friends of St. Patrick’s Chapel
+Thank you, Friends of St. Patrick’s Chapel.